 Follow the River Walk Plaques

-The San Antonio River Walk was largely the result of the vision Robert H. H. Hugman, a San Antonio architect, who came up with the idea to create the downtown waterway surrounded by commercial development.
+The San Antonio River Walk was largely the result of the vision of Robert H. H. Hugman, a San Antonio architect, who came up with the idea to create the downtown waterway surrounded by commercial development.

 His plans were finally approved, and Hugman was the main project architect for the Riverwalk.

-Today, you can take a self-guided walking tour of the River Walk—the Historic Hugman Tour.
+Today, you can take a self-guided walking tour of the River Walk: the Historic Hugman Tour.
 This historical trail includes more than 50 plaques which tell the story of the area with photos and information.

-The tour is also available on smartphones—QR codes are available at each stop which you can scan for information on what you are seeing.
+The tour is also available on smartphones.
+QR codes are available at each stop which you can scan for information on what you are seeing.

 You can find out more about the tour and Hugman at the official Hugman Tour website.